 Nature lovers who visit Uganda love the wide variety of plant life within its reserves.
 From mvuli trees to elephant grass of the plateau to dry thorn scrubs, acacia trees, and euphorbia shrubs of the northeast, papyrus in swamps surround many of the country’s lakes.

 Don’t wait to be told about the wonders hidden in this tiny country.
-Like most modern travelers, we know that you also like planning your trips to remote destinations with little or no international crowds.
+Like most modern travelers, we know that you also like planning your safari trips to remote destinations with little or no international crowds.
 Nkuringo Safaris experts allow you to craft your tailor-made safari in your style.
 We’ll guide you to put together a trip that perfectly suits you for maximum experience in Africa.